opensearch-project/sql/docs/user/admin/settings.rst

 Description
 -----------

-Each cluster can have maximum 20 datasources.
+Each cluster can have maximum 5 refresh job running concurrently.
 You can increase limit by this setting.

-1. The default value is 20.
+1. The default value is 5.
 2. This setting is node scope.
 3. This setting can be updated dynamically.